 I’ve been in the automotive industry in various guises since 1967, starting at the age of 15.

 Having started as a technician and worked up to and through various management, training, advisory, and business development positions in the UK and overseas.

 In the UK I am deputy chairman of the SMMT and work in conjunction with Training organisations including Ford Motor Company and the IMI on industry accreditations and apprenticeships.
 I have also been part of the industry expert working group responsible for the British Standard for the collision repair sector.

 I was part of the Ford team that won the Manufacturer of the Year Awards presented by Bodyshop Magazine and the Autobody Professionals Club (ABP) and in 2014 I was honored to be presented with a Industry Lifetime Achievement Award.

-Giving back is something I have endeavored to do over the years and have completed endurance cycle rides to raise funds to take youngsters to football competitions, Raised money with various challenges for Help for Heroes and took part in the Ford Ranger Great Lakeland Challenge raising over £10,000 for worthy causes and in my younger days completing marathons, half marathons and fun runs – before the joints gave out.
+Giving back is something I have endeavored to do over the years and have completed endurance cycle rides to raise funds to take youngsters to football competitions, and took part in the Ford Ranger Great Lakeland Challenge raising over £10,000 for worthy causes and in my younger days completing marathons, half marathons and fun runs – before the joints gave out.

 I am honored to asked to be a patron for Save Our Soldier and looking forward to working on our exciting new project.

 Ollie is an energetic and a highly motivated former UK Special Forces operative with extensive experience in various international missions.
 Ollie is a cornerstone of the team that brought the Special Forces into the public eye with the Channel Four series SAS: Who Dares Wins.
 Ollie and his team are the UK’s first former UK Special Forces members to talk openly to media and to reveal their true identities.